 Less common symptoms include:

-According to the current research, everyday foods and drinks rich in histamine include:
+Some foods and drinks that are rich in histamine include:

 - aged cheeses